 🚶 Which of the productivity suggestions do you use?

 This extract below is in the ebook.
-I put in green the suggestions I have experimented.
+I put in green the suggestions I have experimented with.
 In blue, I added some thoughts.

 “When it comes to productivity in the workplace, John Rampton suggests the following 15 ways to increase productivity at work.
 Read the article to find out more about each one.